 The Student Services and Amenities Fee (SSAF) pays for important student services and amenities such as health and welfare services.
 SA-HELP loans are only available to students required to pay the SSAF.

 The SA-HELP loan is a deferred payment option, which means you don't repay it until your income rises above the minimum repayment threshold.
-Click here for more information on what the Student Services and Amenities Fee (SSAF) helps to fund.

 If you’re a local or online undergraduate, postgraduate, UniLink or Open Universities Australia (OUA) student, you must pay the SSAF in each teaching period of your course.